lphan/ML-Practices/README.md

 ### Run the script with jupyter notebook
 > data need to be downloaded from the reference link in x_foldername

 > copy and overwrite the file config.ini in current path or modify the path to data location.
-The __init__.py file setup the absolute path in current path.

-> jupyter notebook x_filename.ipynb
+> jupyter notebook x_foldername/x_filename.ipynb

+> More information: check out folder 'Starts'

 ### Notices about the using data
 All the using data are from the official public sources (scikit-learn, UCI, Kaggle) for the purpose of study, practice Machine Learning.